graphdeco-inria/gaussian-splatting-relighting/README.md

 ```bash
 python train.py -s colmap/real/kettle --viewer
 ```
 you can remove the --viewer flag if the interactive viewer isn't needed.
+To use the viewer, [download the files](https://repo-sam.inria.fr/fungraph/generative-radiance-field-relighting/viewer.zip) and launch `SIBR_remoteGaussian_app_rwdi.exe` while a scene is training.

 The output files will be saved in `output/kettle/00` by default.